Everything you need to know about classes, majors, degree programs, off-campus programs, dropping and adding courses, requirements, and rules.

 Your Academic Advisor:

 If your concerns are academic, your advisor probably knows as much as anyone about ways to assist and will put her/his knowledge to work with you.
 If your problems are other than academic, your advisor can be a thoughtful listener.
 When the advisor doesn't have the expertise to help, s/he will suggest others who can provide the assistance you need.
 After your admission to Cornell College, you were assigned an advisor.
-If you believe you would prefer another member of the faculty to serve as an advisor you can request a change of advisor.
+If you believe you would prefer another member of the faculty to serve as an advisor you can request a change of advisor at the Registrar's Office.
 This is a normal occurrence and there are no hard feelings.

 As a student, you are expected to comply with the professional ethics of academia.
 Failure to do so almost always results in failing the assignment.
 It may result in failing the course or even to being suspended from the college.
 Cornell's academic policies include "Honesty in Academic Work" covering cheating and plagiarism.
 The central ethical principle is that one must never represent as one's own, intellectual or academic work that was in fact done by someone else.
 This principle can be easy or difficult to apply depending on the circumstances.
 Handing in a paper written by another student is easily understood to be unethical.
 Knowing exactly when you must cite sources for a paper you are writing can feel more complex.
 Resolve ambiguity by asking your professor and/or using the resources in the Center for Teaching and Learning.